 Answer: Up to eight observers per year may be invited to the EFA-DT as non-participants.
 If you wish to apply to be an observer, please contact the organizers via e-mail (email@example.com).
 Priority will be given to PhD students registered for the EFA Annual Meeting.

 Question: If I am accepted to the EFA-DT, when will I receive the Doctoral Tutorial stipend?

-Answer: You will receive the stipend (€1,000 EUR) after and if the conference takes place in Spain.
+Answer: You will receive the stipend (€1,000 EUR) after the conference takes place in Bratislava.
 This EFA support is intended to help cover travel expenses and registration to the EFA Annual Meeting, as well as EFA membership for the current year.

 Question: If I am accepted to the Doctoral Tutorial, when am I expected to be present at the conference location?

-Answer: In 2021, all events were online but we are hoping to be able to meet again in person in 2022.
-The EFA-DT and the EFA-DW are usually full-day closed pre-conference events held in parallel on the same day the EFA Annual Meeting officially starts (Wednesday), preceded the evening before (Tuesday) by a joint welcome dinner which all invited participants should plan to attend.
+Answer: The EFA-DT and the EFA-DW are usually full-day closed pre-conference events held in parallel on the same day the EFA Annual Meeting officially starts (Wednesday), followed by a welcome dinner which all invited participants should plan to attend.
 The EFA Annual Meeting (conference) consists of two-and-a-half days of scientific sessions (Thursday-Saturday), social events, an awards ceremony and a gala dinner (Friday).

 Question: If I am accepted to the EFA-DT, can I get a travel grant?

 Answer: No. Students accepted to the Doctoral Tutorial are not eligible to receive the new travel grant.
-They will receive the stipend after and if the conference takes place in Spain.
+They will receive the stipend after and if the conference takes place in Slovakia.

 For more information about the Doctoral Tutorial click here